huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 Now you can proceed to the Kubernetes deployment of the Hugging Face DLC for TGI, serving the [`google/paligemma2-3b-pt-224`](https://huggingface.co/google/paligemma2-3b-pt-224) model from the Hugging Face Hub.
 To explore all the models from the Hugging Face Hub that can be served with TGI, you can explore [the models tagged with `text-generation-inference` in the Hub](https://huggingface.co/models?other=text-generation-inference).

-PaliGemma2 will be deployed from the following Kubernetes Deployment Manifest (including the Service):
+PaliGemma 2 will be deployed from the following Kubernetes Deployment Manifest (including the Service):

 ```yaml
 apiVersion: apps/v1